ArtUshak/wiki_tool_python/README.md

 To select MediaWiki version, use option `--mediawiki-version VERSION`.
 Versions `1.31` and `1.19` are allowed, but `1.19` is not fully supported.
 Version `1.31` is default.

+### Force login

+To log in if it is not mandatory for API method, use option `--login`.

 ### MediaWiki API URL

 Parameter `API_URL` should be URL of MediaWiki API without `/api.php`, for example [https://wow.gamepedia.com](https://wow.gamepedia.com) or [https://absurdopedia.wiki/w](https://absurdopedia.wiki/w).